sylhare/charpy/README.rst

 ~~~~~~

 -  Flask - base of the microservice (Jinja2 for templating)
--  SQLAlchemy - for SQL database manipulation
+-  SQLAlchemy - for SQL database manipulation (not really implemented at
+   the moment)
 -  Pandas - for the dataframe object and data manipulation
 -  dateutils - for the date and time parser